 When you toss and turn in bed and can't sleep, you get stressed and associate this stress with your bed or bedroom.
 Avoid this by waiting to go to bed until you are ready to sleep and get out if you're not sleeping in about 20 minutes.
 The same thing happens when you do other things in bed than sleeping.
 It's recommended that you only use the bed and the bedroom for sleep (and sex).

 Avoid daytime naps

-Every minute you are awake you build up sleep pressure which adds up.
-If you nap you release some of this pressure and it will be harder for you to fall asleep when you should.
-Some can manage with short naps under 30 minutes but it’s not for everyone.
-Experiment with this and see what works for you.
+Every minute you are awake, you build up sleep pressure, which adds up.
+If you nap, you release some of the pressure, and it will be harder for you to fall asleep when you should.
+Short naps under 30 minutes can be OK for some, experiment with this and see what works for you.

-Caffeine is great for waking you up in the morning but if you drink coffee in the afternoon your ability to fall asleep will be greatly reduced.
+Caffeine is excellent for waking you up in the morning, but if you drink coffee in the afternoon, your ability to fall asleep will be significantly reduced.
 This is caused by the way caffeine blocks a sleep-promoting hormone in your brain called Adenosine.
-Peoples sensitivity to caffeine varies and some get rid of the caffeine faster than others.
+People's sensitivity to caffeine varies, and some get rid of the caffeine faster than others.